nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Either press Enter on your keyboard or click Send to execute the command.

-3. The new item will show up in Inventory Book, refer to the diagram below (Figure 5):
+3. The new item will show up in Inventory Book, refer to Figure 5:
     <br>

     ![add-i_step_1](images/add-i_eg1.1.PNG)